Podzilla/templates/README.md

 ## How to use

-1. Copy the files `RabbitMQConfig.java`, `RabbitMqDeclarator.java`, and `RabbitMqPublisher.java` into a folder named `mq` within your project's package structure.
+1. Copy the files `RabbitMQConfig.java`, `RabbitMqDeclarator.java`, and `RabbitMqPublisher.java` into a folder within your service.
 Ensure they are in the same Java package.

 2. Add the following dependency to your `pom.xml`.
 For more detailed steps, refer to the library's README: [https://github.com/Podzilla/mq-utils-lib/blob/main/README.md](https://github.com/Podzilla/mq-utils-lib/blob/main/README.md)